 Croatia in November

 This is when the coastal towns and islands start to shut down and get a bit quieter.
 It’s not that you can’t visit them – there’s still people who live there – but your options will be fewer for sure.

 The weather takes a turn for the colder, though it’s a mild chill.
 Stick to Zagreb, Rijeka, or Split for a base if you want to have more options for hotels and restaurants and to meet more people.

 Croatia in December

 Croatia is an under-the-radar place to spend Christmas in Europe.
-Croatia is a very Catholic country, so they love to celebrate Christmas to the max and it’s one of the best times to visit Croatia if you want a festive local atmosphere.
+It’s a very Catholic country, so they love to celebrate Christmas to the max and it’s one of the best times to visit Croatia if you want a festive local atmosphere.